-PhotoStructure uses video processing software (either FFmpeg or VLC) to extract preview images and transcode the videos in your library so they can be streamed to browsers on your mobile and computer.
+PhotoStructure uses open source video processing software to extract preview images and transcode the videos in your library so they can be streamed to browsers on your mobile and computer.

 Unfortunately, due to patent and licensing issues surrounding video formats, it’s up to you to manually install one of these software packages on your own computer.